 CRMs designed for engagement give managers a global view of customer activity across all stores in the same dealer group.
 This ensures that a customer will still be treated as a valuable repeat customer if they call or show up at a different store in the dealer group.

-Unfortunately, 99% of dealers don’t enable this feature because stores in the same group may be in competition for the same customer, so they don’t want to share information.
-That’s crazy!
+Unfortunately, 99% of dealers don’t enable this feature because stores in the same group may be in competition for the same customer.
+It’s because of this that they don’t want to share information.
 A customer belongs to your brand, not a specific store.

 Sharing information enables customer personalization that breeds loyalty and repeat business.
 It’s better for everyone in the long run.

 When you examine your CRM as a system of engagement, remember to prioritize its ability to personalize communications, integrate with key systems, create process automation, deliver intelligent insights and unify data management.

 These capabilities will help you deliver a personal, seamless buying journey across channels to win the business of today’s vehicle shoppers.